iusztinpaul/energy-forecasting/README.md

 You will use Weights & Biases as your serverless ML platform.
 Thus, you must create an account and a project on Weights & Biases.
 We will show you how to configure the code to use your W&B project later.

-[On Medium, we explained in **Lesson 2** how to create an API Key on W&B.](https://towardsdatascience.com/a-guide-to-building-effective-training-pipelines-for-maximum-results-6fdaef594cee) But long story short, you can go to your W&B user settings and create the API Key from there and the W&B entity & project.
-After you have to add these credentials to the `.env` file under the `WANDB_` prefix.
+[On Medium, we explained in **Lesson 2** how to create an API Key on W&B.](https://towardsdatascience.com/a-guide-to-building-effective-training-pipelines-for-maximum-results-6fdaef594cee) But long story short, you can go to your W&B and create an entity & project.
+Afterward, you must navigate to user settings and create the API Key from there.
+In the end, you must add these credentials to the `.env` file under the `WANDB_` prefix.

+**!!!** Be careful to name your entity differently than **teaching-mlops,** as W&B requires unique names across its serverless deployment.

 [Click here to start with Weights & Biases](https://wandb.ai/).